 stories with impact.

-Our projects are rooted in women's lived experiences of cultural fault lines.
-There is immense power in these stories, particularly coming from voices of people who have been ignored.
-Around each project's central experiences, we build frameworks for storytelling and impact: these elements are often inextricably linked.
-Our projects create platforms for female-identifying creatives and work towards intersectional gender equality.
-We have produced Fringe First award-winning, Offie-nominated theatre, documentary film that has reached hundreds of thousands, and research and campaigns supported by MPs that have lead to changes in funding and monitoring from some of the UK's largest Arts organisations.
+Power Play creates platforms for women to express their lived experiences, amplifying voices that are too often ignored.
+The stories we tell exist at cultural fault lines.
+They contain immense power: both in what they reveal, and in the act of speaking them.
+Impact informs both the production structures we set up and also how we approach telling the stories themselves: narrative and impact are inextricably linked, and grow together as each project develops.
+We have produced Fringe First award-winning, Offie-nominated theatre, video content that has reached hundreds of thousands, documentary films supported by Hot Docs, National Lottery, Arts Council England and others, and research and campaigns that have lead to changes in funding and monitoring from some of the UK's largest Arts organisations.
 In 2020, we were nominated for the DBACE Social Entrepreneurship Award.
 Our aim is to ask audiences to watch more attentively and compassionately, and empower them with the tools to demand change.

 "They echo the Guerrilla Girls, Jenny Holzer, Barbara Kruger; feminist artists who have protested the injustices of the world through words" - Exeunt

-We want to see the breadth of stories, lenses, gazes on stage and screen widen and combat the cultures of exclusivity and inaccessibility in our industries.
-Our aim is to undo not reinforce barriers to access, and we think a crucial aspect of this is to listen and self-critique in order to de-centre.
-We (co-founders Polly and Sophie) think it is important to acknowledge our youth and privilege as White, middle class women, particularly when we're working in communities who have faced traumas or disadvantages that we do not share.
-Regardless of dedicated research, we will be guests within these communities.
-We aim to work with our participants as creative collaborators not 'subjects'.
+We want to see the breadth of stories, lenses, gazes on stage and screen widen and combat the cultures of exclusivity in film and theatre.
+Our aim is to undo not reinforce barriers to access, so we aim to listen, collaborate, and be self-aware so we can de-centre ourselves.
+We (co-founders Polly and Sophie) think it is important to acknowledge our youth and privilege as White, middle class cis women, particularly when we're working in communities who have faced barriers we do not share.
+No matter the amount of dedicated research we do, we know we'll be guests in these communities.
+In all our projects, we aim to work with women as creative collaborators not 'subjects' and value their vision.
 We have developed the following procedures:

-We will be alert to the material we'e dealing with, and be prepared to step aside if there is another individual who is more appropriate to tell that story
+We will be alert to the material we'e dealing with, and be prepared to step aside if there is someone better placed to tell that story

 When recruiting, we will prioritise applicants who have face barriers to access

-We will pay subjects in line with all other creative crew
+We will pay participants in line with creative crew

 We will listen and learn